JS-AK/excel-toolbox/docs/index.md

 - 🧩 Merge sheets from multiple `.xlsx` files
 - 🧼 Remove sheets by name or index
 - 💎 Preserve styles, merges, and shared strings
+- 🏗️ Build `.xlsx` from scratch with an experimental `WorkbookBuilder`

 ## Template API